alex-654/workbook/book_summary/completed_code(Steve McConnell)/6 System Considerations.md

 **Variation in Performance and Quality**

-The original study that showed huge variations in individual programming productiv- ity was conducted in the late 1960s by Sackman, Erikson, and Grant (1968).
+The original study that showed huge variations in individual programming productivity was conducted in the late 1960s by Sackman, Erikson, and Grant (1968).
 They studied professional programmers with an average of 7 years’ experience and found that the ratio of initial coding time between the best and worst programmers was about 20 to 1, the ratio of debugging times over 25 to 1, of program size 5 to 1, and of